felix91gr/swift-linuxSetup/README.md

 ./S_3.1_Toolchain.sh

 ```
-Now you should be able to use the Swift REPL (interactive Swift terminal).
-Test it, closing the current terminal and opening a new one:
+Now you should be able to use the `Swift REPL` (interactive Swift terminal).
+Test it, closing the current terminal, then opening a new one and running:

 ```bash